-Does the thought of implementing a new EHR sound daunting?
+Does the thought of a home health or hospice EHR implementation sound daunting?
 If you said yes, you’re not alone.

 Sometimes, home health and hospice agencies identify imperfections in their systems and processes that lead them to explore the idea of making an EHR software change.
 Sometimes agencies are stuck in a sub-optimized infrastructure, not because of inadequate resources, but because of their resistance to undertake the perceived painstaking effort of making a system change.
 People are ready to change when things become overwhelmingly problematic – i.e. staff turnover, lost revenue, inefficiency that affects patient care.
 Certainly making a change from one way of doing things to another is a big task, but there are some key steps agencies can take to minimize the challenges and breeze through the process to come out on top, optimized, and better prepared to weather the storms ahead.

 Here are five important tips to consider when making a change to your EHR software.